robert/robert.github.com/_posts/2018-07-21-programming-projects-for-advanced-beginners-2-game-of-life.md

 ## Milestones

 Big projects are easier to work on if you break them up into small, testable pieces.
-This allows you to focus on doing one, manageable thing at a time instead of constantly jumping around and working on hundreds of lines of code all at once.
+This allows you to focus on doing one, manageable thing at a time.
 You can then build your large, complex program out of simpler pieces that you have tested and that you trust.
 This isn't cheating, it's just good technique.

 You wouldn't try to build every part of an entire house all at once.
-Instead you'd build the foundations, check that they work, build the walls, check that they work.
+You'd break it down and plan it out.
+You'd build the foundations, check that they work, build the walls, check that they work.
 At this point my knowledge of how to build an actual house breaks down, but I think that the principle is clear.

 A good set of milestones for this project could be: